D76X/Study-Notes-AZ/AZ-Complements/AZ-SecuringData.KeyValut.Encryption.Certificates.md

 1. Authenticate through Azure AD and make use of a Connection String which may or may not held on Azure KeyVault
 2. Authenticate through Azure AD via Micosoft Managed Identity (MSI)

-When **Always-Encrypted is enabled on Azure SQL DB** there are more steps to in the flow to grant access to the data.
+When **Always-Encrypted is enabled on Azure SQL DB** there are more steps to in the flow to grant access to the data and **ytwo encryption keys are involved in the IO dance with Azure SQL Server/Database**.

 1. Create an Encryption Key **aka Column Master Key (CMK)** for the Azure SQL Server or Batabase
 2. Use the **Column Master Key (CMK)** to **encrypt (protect)** the **Column Encryption Key (CEK)**